muhegebi20/dsa_with_python/README.md

-# 👋 Data structur and algorithm in python
+# 👋 Data structure and algorithms in Python
-* all dsa will be included in this repository
+* all DSA will be included in this repository